…by Jonas E. Alexis & E. Michael Jones

 “Once I figured out how to use porn and come—how to look at an erotic image and use my sexual imagination to turn desire into a self-generated orgasm—my life was irrevocably and positively changed.”17]

 The moral of the story?
 It is no accident that Jewish writers, lawyers, and organizations have fought for unrestricted pornography in films and elsewhere.
 They know that pornography is slavery, and study after study has proved this point.
-Pornography was even viewed as a drug more harmful than crack cocaine.
+Pornography has even been viewed as a drug more harmful than crack cocaine.
 One medical expert by the name of Jeffrey Satinover of Princeton declared that pornography “does what heroin can’t do.”

 Research has shown that pornography initially gets people interested in having sex, but in the end it destroys the natural way of making love.
 Some neurosurgeons such as Donald L. Hilton of the University of Texas have even gone so far as to say that prolonged exposure to pornography can cause brain damage.